kserve/modelmesh-serving/docs/inferenceservice.md

 ## Deploy an InferenceService

-First, Set your namespace context to `modelmesh-serving`.
+First, Set your namespace context to `modelmesh-serving` or whatever your modelmesh-enabled user namespace is.

 ```shell
 kubectl config set-context --current --namespace=modelmesh-serving